vdumbrav/TON-Lottery-Parser/README.md

 ### Type checking

+First install the dev dependencies with `npm install`.
 Run `npm run build` to compile the TypeScript sources and ensure all types are correct.
 The command emits the compiled files into `dist/`.